 How to Upgrade a Subnet's Virtual Machine

-This how-to guide explains how to upgrade a locally deployed Subnet.
-Upgrading Fuji and Mainnet Subnets is currently not supported.
+This how-to guide explains how to upgrade an already-deployed Subnet.

 Upgrading a Local VM

 To upgrade a local Subnet, you first need to pause the local network.
 To do so, run

 Next, you need to select the new VM to run your Subnet on.
 If you're running a Subnet-EVM Subnet, you likely want to bump to the latest released version.
 If you're running a Custom VM, you'll want to choose another custom binary.

 Start the upgrade wizard with

 <subnetName> with the name of the Subnet you'd like to upgrade.

 After starting the Subnet Upgrade Wizard, you should see something like this: